jeffmcmahan/JSAppView/README.md

 # JSAppView
+JSAppView is a swift class that extends iOS's WKWebView class to offer persistent storage via a node.js-like API, and easy including of local files within the web view.

 ## Javascript API
 On the main WKWebView javascript thread (i.e., in your web app), you can access the API at `window.JSAppView`.
 It has two properties: `fs`, which is the file system API and `sqlite` which is the database API.